MarkusWandel/battery-tester/doc/manual.md

 ![Assembly Photo 8](pix/assembly8.jpg)

 Top side component view.
 This is already after the first overnight test run.
 The reverse polarity circuit is still missing.
+The components above the Arduino are the 2.5V analog reference.

 ![Assembly Photo 9](pix/assembly9.jpg)

 Bottom wiring, minus the reverse polarity circuit.
 I used my old wirewrap stuff to make connections where practical.
 The alternative would have been more soldering.
 As a side effect, if the Arduino is ever destroyed, this makes it at least vaguely possible to disconnect and replace it.

 Note that the power cord does not have a connector.
-If the wrong kind of power adapter were to be plugged in the Arduino would be burned out, since the power supply's regulated 5V power the AVR328 CPU directly.
-This the power adapter that works for this stays permanently associated with it.
+If the wrong kind of power adapter were to be plugged in the Arduino would be burned out, since the power supply's regulated 5V powers the AVR328 CPU directly.
+Thus the power adapter that works for this stays permanently associated with it.

 ![Assembly Photo 10](pix/assembly10.jpg)